snndmr/OS_2/README.md

 Multiple program launched!
 Parent has read file1.txt
 Child has read file2.txt
-The parent started the timer.
+The parent started the timer
-Partial Sum is computed on parent
+Partial sum is computed on child
-Partial Sum is computed on child
+Child sent partial sum to Parent
-Child sent Partial sum to Parent
+Partial sum is computed on parent
 The global average is computed on parent
 Mean is 52.35729
 Parent sent global average to child